Aliases for AVPR2 Gene

 GeneCards Summary for AVPR2 Gene

 AVPR2 (Arginine Vasopressin Receptor 2) is a Protein Coding gene.
 Diseases associated with AVPR2 include Diabetes Insipidus, Nephrogenic and Nephrogenic Syndrome Of Inappropriate Antidiuresis and Diabetes Insipidus, Nephrogenic, X-Linked.
-Among its related pathways are Aquaporin-mediated transport and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and vasopressin receptor activity.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and vasopressin receptor activity.
 An important paralog of this gene is AVPR1B.

 UniProtKB/Swiss-Prot for AVPR2 Gene